epoirierIRD/Chlorophyll-Fluorometer/README.md

 - Low-cost (approximately $200), low-tech, and open-source design.
 - Portable

-## Principle of fluorimetry
+## Principle of fluorometry

 <p align="center">
   <img src="images/principle_diagram.png" alt="principle diagram" width="350"/>
 </p>

-The principle of fluorimetry is based on the fact that chlorophyll-a in phytoplankton, when excited by a blue light source at a wavelength of 430 nm, re-emits light in the red spectrum around 670 nm.
+The principle of fluorometry is based on the fact that chlorophyll-a in phytoplankton, when excited by a blue light source at a wavelength of 430 nm, re-emits light in the red spectrum around 670 nm.
 This red fluorescence is detected by a photodetector, enabling the measurement of chlorophyll-a concentration in the sample.

 ## Functionality